Digital Terrain Models (DTM)

-- Interpolation Areas: vector file (DXF, KML, GEOJSON) that delimits the area/objects (trees, vehicles, or water bodies) that will be removed to generate the DTM.
+- Interpolation Area: vector file (DXF, KML, GEOJSON) that delimits the area/objects (trees, vehicles, or water bodies) that will be removed to generate the DTM.

-The Interpolation Areas can be drawn on Alteia with the polygon annotation tool or uploaded as a vector GEOJSON file.
+The Interpolation Area can be drawn on Alteia with the polygon annotation tool or uploaded as a vector GEOJSON file.

 If you choose to draw polygon annotation on Alteia, that annotation must be converted to a "Field Boundary" before being used in the DTM generation.